tbali0524/playground-c2779db2/markdowns/ide.md

 ## Why?

-A good IDE (integrated development environment) can boost your productivity tremendously.
-After getting used to its advanced editing features, syntax highlighing, intelligent code completion, and the debugging capabilities, it is very hard to go back to a simple ascii editor.
-While in previous chapter we used `git` from the command line, the built-in git support makes it unnecessery to remember git command syntax.
+A good IDE (= integrated development environment) can boost your coding productivity tremendously.
+After getting used to its advanced editing features, syntax highlighting, intelligent code completion, and debugging capabilities, you won't want to go back to a simple ascii editor.
+While in the previous chapter we used `git` from the command line, the built-in git support makes it unnecessary to remember the git command syntax.

 ## Installing and using VS Code

 A proper `VS Code` tutorial is beyond the scope of this article.
 Just grab it from its [website](https://code.visualstudio.com/) and install.
 There are good Getting Started guides available, but basic usage is quite intuitive.
-If you start it with `code .` from the directory you created for your git repo, the explorer will show all your files in your repo.
+If you start it with `code .` from the directory you created for your git repo, its explorer tab will show all your files within your repo.

 ## Extensions

 One of the main strength of `VS Code` lies in the huge number of extensions available.
-Some of the standalone dev tools I will cover in a later chapter also have an extension that integrates them better with the IDE.
+Most of the standalone dev tools I will cover in a later chapter also have extensions that integrate them better with the IDE.
 Some useful extensions for php developers:

 * [PHP Intelephense](https://marketplace.visualstudio.com/items?itemName=bmewburn.vscode-intelephense-client) by Ben Mewburn